mgeeky/Penetration-Testing-Tools/windows/README.md

 Output filtering:
   -i, --imports         Filter only Imports.
   -e, --exports         Filter only Exports.
   -s NAME, --name NAME  Search for symbols with name matching this regular expression.
-Can be repeated, case insensitive, constructs: ".+VALUE.+"
-  -S NOT_NAME, --not-name NOT_NAME
+Can be repeated, case insensitive -S NOT_NAME, --not-name NOT_NAME
                         Search for symbols with name NOT matching this regular expression.
   -m MODULE, --module MODULE